This is how we go about our job of reconciling bank transactions each week

 Standing instruction: Always code Telstra transactions straight to Telephone… because I never get “Frank” to find them in his email

-Handy hint too: You can set up Filters in Gmail to auto-forward to your receipt bank email
+Handy hint too: You can set up Filters in Gmail to auto-forward to your Dext email

 Where it's been agreed that certain transactions will be treated in a certain way (eg code all Uber's to travel), we typically set up a bank rule in Xero to ensure consistent treatment as agreed.
 You'll see where these are in place like this: